 “From ages 20 to 60, people read a lot here — there is a culture of reading.”

-Wrapped in plastic to discourage sneak previews and summer rains, tomes grace the shelves of street side dispensaries, subway station kiosks of all the metro lines, and some of the grandest bookstores in the world, such as the opulent bookstore, El Ateneo, which is located in a former opera house.
+Wrapped in plastic to discourage sneak previews and summer rains, tomes grace the shelves of street side dispensaries, subway station kiosks of all the metro lines, and some of the grandest bookstores in the world, such as the opulent flagship store of El Ateneo, which is a bookstore located in a former opera house.